Home / Career Guides / LMS Specialist

 How much do LMS specialists make?

 LMS specialist salaries will vary by experience, industry, education, location, and organization size.
-Unique factors that influence their compensation include the complexity and size of the learning management system they are responsible for and the specialist’s ability to handle system-wide updates, customizations, and troubleshooting.
+The complexity and size of the learning management system they are responsible for and their ability to handle system-wide updates, customizations, and troubleshooting can also influence compensation.

 Highest paying industries